MicroWebApps/MicroWebApps/README.md

 * example svg with variables : https://github.com/WebSVG/voronoi/blob/608c5757c446a29c8925baccf4b36e016aa7bd51/src/svg_utils.js#L12

 # Questions
+* What is the dom update efficiency
+* why don't browsers implement v-dom natively and use it to improve efficiency
 * How does solid update the DOM based on states changes ?
 * How does solid updates components visibility, with css or by inject-remove ?
 * Is it possible to create an html css component out of Solid ?